dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui.md

 Returns or sets whether the laser indicator is shown in the scan region.

-> This API only works when the viewer element contains the elements with the class `dce-scanarea` and `dce-scanlight` (like the built-in viewer).
+> This API only works when the viewer element contains the elements with the class names `dce-scanarea` and `dce-scanlight` (like the built-in viewer).

 ```typescript
 ifShowScanRegionLaser: boolean;